dvishal485/cowin-unofficial-api/README.md

 <h2 id="limitations">
 Limitations
 </h2>
-Due to limitations on runtime in Vercel (`10s`), API may result to runtime error if overused.
+Due to limitations on runtime in Vercel (10 seconds), API may result to runtime error if overused.
 I recommend deploying your own API and using it to a max limit of 2 calls per minute with filter applied.

 ### Note
 Currently, `covaxin` filter is enabled as a seperate [Version 1 API link](https://cowin-api.vercel.app/api/covaxin?p=110094) as well but will be removed in future, using the default [filter](#filter) feature in Version 2 API is recommended.